Breiart/smartbugs/doc/usage.md

 The options tell SmartBugs to run two processes in parallel, with a memory limit of 4GB and max.
 10 minutes computation time per task.
 By default, the results are placed in the local directory `results`.
+If a tool is run with additional arguments, these arguments are used as a subfolder name inside the contract's directory so runs with different arguments do not overwrite each other.

 ## Utility programs